Marco5RV/SaltStack-nagiosOutput/README.md

 # SaltStack-nagiosOutput
-Customize beacon to execute nagios plugins in a salt-minion with multiple instances
+Customized beacon to execute nagios plugins in a salt-minion with multiple instances